rdeamici/CS147DVParser/cs147DVPyParser/README.md

 Notice how the value of `shamt` and thus the `binary_string` and `hexadecmal_string result` change as the `[base]` is specified.

-[CS147DVPyParser website](https://rdeamici.github.io/CS147DVParser)
+More information and gifs of the tool in action can be found at the [CS147DVPyParser website](https://rdeamici.github.io/CS147DVParser)